ConnectingEurope/Context-Broker-Data-Visualisation/doc/tutorials/index.md

     sh deploy_linux.sh
     ```

 4. Now, the needed images are being downloaded from DockerHub and they will be started after the download.
-If everything was fine, go to step 5.

 5. Ejecute the following command in the terminal: